Click to Rate and Give Feedback

 Remarks

-This function preserves extended attributes, OLE structured storage, NTFS file system alternate data streams, and file attributes.
-Security attributes for the existing file are not copied to the new file.
-To copy security attributes, use the SHFileOperation function.
+This function preserves extended attributes, OLE structured storage, NTFS file system alternate data streams, security resource attributes, and file attributes.

 This function fails with ERROR_ACCESS_DENIED if the destination file already exists and has the FILE_ATTRIBUTE_HIDDEN or FILE_ATTRIBUTE_READONLY attribute set.